oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **8. Generate patch inventory ouput.**

-execute "opatch lsinventory" as oracle user in source satabase server.
+Execute "opatch lsinventory" as oracle user in source satabase server.

 **9. Download inventory output to the local desktop.**

 We will require this file in Task 2.

-## Task 2 : Prepare Database Software Image for Target Database
+## Task 2 : Prepare database software image for target database

 1. Navigate to Oracle Base Database.